 There was just too much romanticism to resist the lure of Barack Obama’s rise to power and what it meant for a nation still too vulnerable to its racial problems of the past.
 Not because we haven’t repented — many times and in many ways — but because there is so much profit for so many with questionable motives to use that past as a giant cudgel to hammer the nation into an image of one’s liking and take cynical advantage of America’s vulnerabilities.

 For me personally, and I’m sure for many of you, the experience has been nothing short of gut-wrenching.

 President Obama could have contributed to healing the nation’s racial wounds and getting us passed the past once and for all, but instead, he dragged us back into a past that never really was.
-A past created by the most cynical view of America, by a man whose superficial charm hid from view (with the exception of many conservatives who were able to see through him all along) the true content of his character.
+A past created by the most cynical view of America, by a man whose superficial charm hid from view for so many of us (with the exception of many conservatives who were able to see through him all along) the true content of his character.

 What an explosive mixture.
 An attractive, articulate, young black family-man, prepared to prove that America had come full-circle and shed all doubt that she is a nation still plagued by pervasive racism.
 Yes, he could have done that and Americans could have swelled with pride at how far we had come.

 Ever the optimist, I am still looking for the silver lining — the “all things work together for good” outcome that scripture promises to those who believe.

 And I do believe that there is a subtle but certain psychology behind everyone’s psyche working things together for good — particularly in the black community, but also in the way that we as a nation are handling Obama’s embarrassing incompetence and bumbling immaturity with such — if I may — grace.